garyBG/GGMemoryBox/_posts/2022-06-08-my-family-my-neighbors-and-other-animals.md

 ![Digital/Clay Collage](../uploads/ClayDigitalPastiche.png "Digital/Clay Collage With My Home at the Center")

 **Floor 1 - Apt 2.**: My grandmother's apartment on the first floor has become a de-facto nursery, hospital, and coffee house for all members of our block.
 Her doors are always unlocked, and neighbours never ring before entering.
 The hearth of the block.
 This distinguished status is why, even when I am halfway around the world over the last decade, I am still cherished and taking care of by my neighbours.
 In turn, all those who she treats, watches, and comforts would do it all for her.
-ALways asking to pick up her grocerice, to do her housework, to drive her where needed.
+ALways asking to pick up her groceries, to do her housework, to drive her where needed.
 Like a mob boss, she carefully delegates all the inner workings of the block.

 **Floor 1 - Apt 5.**: A young couple moved there a couple of years ago.
 Their nightly arguments incessantly echo through the cold, stone halls.
 There are murmurs of the horrible abuse the man engages in as part of his nightly ritual.
 Being the culture that it is, nobody bats an eye.
 Some in the block encourage it, some just refuse to look at him.